Graduate Student Handbook

 Please note that for the thesis defense committee, two members of the Biological Sciences training program will be required, as per GSAS thesis defense committee requirements given here.

 The first thesis advisory committee meeting must be held 6 months after the QE.
-Thereafter, more frequent committee meetings and progress reports than in the past should help shorten the time to degree.
+Thereafter, more frequent committee meetings and progress reports than in the past should help shorten the time to a degree.

 Year 4: Second committee meeting, with a short written plan followed by a second progress report six months later as in year 3.